They shot up by an amazing 500,000.

 For a complete list of all complaint categories, check out page six of the FTC’s 2015 Consumer Sentinel Network Data Book.

 Your complaints matter to the FTC.
 If a business doesn’t deliver on its promises, if someone cheats you out of your money, or if you’ve spotted a scam, tell it to the FTC.
 Your complaints help us stop scammers.
 The FTC’s aggressive law enforcement efforts put the bad guys out of business, and our consumer education campaigns empower people just like you to make well-informed buying decisions and recognize frauds and scams.
-And you can watch this space, about this time next year, to see where your reports came in the line-up of 2016’s top frauds.
+You can watch this space to see where your reports came in the line-up of 2016’s top frauds.